There is something unique about white dog breeds.

 If you are looking for a loyal, quiet and independent dog then yes, consider the Chow Chow.

 Expect to give your Chow Chow a thorough brush three times a week.
-Brushing will not only keep her looking smart and odour free but will help with bonding.
+Brushing these fluffy white dogs will not only keep her looking smart and odour free but will help with bonding.

 The Chow Chow only sheds twice a year, but when that happens, it happens in mass!
 Be prepared to be filling bags full of unwanted hair!

-The Spitz breed may look posh and fancy with their perfectly pointy ears and their curly fluffy tail, but they are in fact the closest breed to wolves!
+The Spitz breed may look posh and fancy with their perfectly pointy ears and their curly fluffy tail, but this small white fluffy dog is, in fact, the closest breed to wolves!

 They are great with kids, easy to train and they love to play; but should a stranger enter the house this breed will not stop barking until she is happy that the family is safe.

-The Spitz has a double-layered heavy coat that needs brushing regularly to avoid matting.
+The Spitz has a double-layered heavy coat that needs brushing regularly to avoid matting and to get rid of fleas that might take camp in the warmer months.

 Originating from Lapphund, this big fluffy white dog was used to herd reindeer.